gititinyoursoul/supercoapp-data-analysis-public/README.md

 ]
 ```

-The positions hash has the following keys, `members` and `products`.
+The position hash has the following keys, `members` and `products`.

 The member hash has the following properties:
 ```js